developer-zebra/developer-zebra-site/how_to_techdoc.md

 **NOTE**: When selecting the source CSP to copy, pick one with a small number of parms with at least one list parm and one string parm.
 BluetoothMgr is a good choice.
 3. Edit one of the parms to match data of the new CSP and REPLICATE THAT ONE for the remaining parms.
 This will minimize editing later.
 **REMEMBER, ALWAYS USE ALL LOWER CASE** for folder names.
-4. Edit the file at the root of the csp directory, which controls the title on the CSP detail page and provides a description elsewhere.
+4. Edit the `index.md` file at the root of the new CSP's directory, which controls the title on the CSP detail page and provides a description of the CSP in other places.

 ### For EMDK-A, EMDK-X and StageNow

-####EMDK
+####EMDK (A and X)
+0. Confirm that the CSP is (or will be) supported by the current (or next) version of EMDK A and X
-1. Add a menu choice to /profile-manager-guides
+1. Add a menu choice to /profile-manager-guides, paying attention to existing CSP categorization
 2. Copy the folder of an existing CSP in EMDK's /mx folder (**not MX's MX folder**)
 3. Edit the contents of the copied CSP stub file to match the new CSP
-4. When built, a productized version of the MX CSP page will be injected into the folder.
+4. When built, a productized version of the CSP's detail page will be injected into the folder
+5. Acknowledge that Rob is a genius for developing this time-saving gem =:^]

 #### StageNow
-1. Add a menu choice to /settingtypes
+1. Add a menu choice to /settingtypes, paying attention to existing CSP categorization
 2. Copy the folder of an existing CSP in /csp folder
 3. Edit the contents of the copied CSP stub file to match the new CSP
-4. When built, a productized version of the MX CSP page will be injected into the folder.
+4. When built, a productized version of the CSP's detail page will be injected into the folder
-5. Acknowledge that Rob is a genius. =:^]
+5. Genuflect once again to Rob. =:^]

 ## Document a NEW PRODUCT
 (example: Enterprise Browser 1.6)

-### I. Create a new BRANCH in the developer-zebra-site repo from the same folder from which you'll be copying the product.
-For example, if you're documenting EB 1.6, checkout the branch containing EB 1.5.
+### I. Check out the product branch to be updated.
+For EB, the command would be as follows:

 		:::term
-		$ git checkout eb-1.5
-		$ git checkout -b eb-1.6 ("eb-1.6" = new branch that contains EB 1.5)
+		$ git checkout eb

 ### II.
 Create folder structure

 1. In product folder ("enterprise-browser"), copy the folder of prior version.
 2. Rename the copied folder to "1-6" (separate digits with a **dash**, **NOT a dot**).
-3. Using your editor, search and replace "productversion: 1-5" with "productversion: 1-6" on all pages.
-4. Search and replace "1.5" with "1.6" in appropriate places (a manual replacement process is recommended; some search results will be "false positives," such as those that read "for EB 1.5 and higher...").
+3. Commit this change using the commands and comment similar to the following:

 		:::term
-		$ git add . (stages all changed files for commit)
+		$ git add . <-- stages all changed files for commit
-		$ git commit -m 'EB 1.6 initial commit'
+		$ git commit -m '[TUT-12345] EB 1.6 initial commit (raw copy of EB 1.5)'
 		$ git push

+4. Using your text editor, search and replace "productversion: 1-5" with "productversion: 1-6" on all pages.
+5. Search and replace "1-5" with "1-6" to update menus and links.
+Notice use of a hyphen (-) and NOT a dot (.).
+6. Search and replace "1.5" with "1.6" in appropriate places (a manual replacement process is recommended; some search results will be "false positives," such as those that read "for EB 1.5 and higher...").

 <!-- THIS PUSH-COMMAND PARAMETER IS NO LONGER REQUIRED :
 		--set-upstream origin eb-1.6